ajuna-network/Grants-Program/applications/ajuna_sage_follow_up.md

 ### Team's experience

-The team consists of People that have been active in the Polkadot Developer Community for multiple Years, working in projects as Ajuna NEtwork, Encointer, Integritee, Polkadot Play, providing mutliple grants, but also infrastructure tool, like SDKs and APIs.
-We have PBA absolvent and Fellowship member, Parachain Founder.
+The team consists of People that have been active in the Polkadot Developer Community for multiple Years, working in projects as Ajuna Network, Encointer, IntegriTEE, Polkadot Play, providing mutliple grants, but also infrastructure tool, like SDKs and APIs.
+Amongst the Team we have a borad experience, and qualifications reaching from PBA absolvent, Fellowship member, and Parachain Founder.

 ### Team Code Repos